danielsampah99/iims-docs/src/app/docs/policies/motor/all-policies/new/page.md

 A dropdown selection that classifies the vehicle according to its structural design (e.g., Sedan, SUV, Pickup).
 This required field significantly impacts risk assessment and premium calculation, as different body types are associated with varying risk profiles.
 The body type also influences coverage options and may trigger specific endorsements or exclusions.

 ### Seats
 The total passenger capacity of the vehicle, including the driver's seat.
 This numeric input field is required because it directly affects third-party liability coverage calculation, particularly for personal injury protection.
+This field is pre-populated by selected the body type.
+Every type of vehicle has a number of seats.
+For commercial vehicles, the number of seats can only be increased and never go below the standard.
+Any additional seats afftect the premium calculation.
 Regulatory requirements often mandate minimum coverage amounts based on seating capacity, especially for commercial vehicles.

 ### Chassis Number
 The Vehicle Identification Number (VIN) or chassis identifier that uniquely identifies the specific vehicle.
 This required text field contains the manufacturer's unique code that distinguishes this vehicle from all others.
 The chassis number is critical for claims verification, theft recovery, and establishing the exact specification of the insured vehicle.